 Carl Hagelin Contract Information:

-Signed a two-year, $4.5 million contract with the Rangers in July of 2013.
+Signed a four-year, $16 million contract with the Ducks in August 2015.

 To instantly reveal our fantasy analysis of every player – including Carl Hagelin – simply subscribe now.

 |2015-16 Proj||27||NHL||PIT||82||Subscribe now to see our 2015-16 projections for Carl Hagelin|